flucas96/st_btn_group/README.md

 - `align`: The alignment of the button group in streamlit.
 Possible values are `left`, `center`, `right`.

-- `height`: The height of the button group in streamlit.
-Must be adjusted if the buttons are cutoff.
+- `additionalHeight`: I noticed that sometimes the height of the iframe is to small.
+To accomodate for this you can add additional height to the iframe.
+The input must be an integer.

 - `key`: An optional string to use as the unique key for the widget.
 If this is omitted, a key will be generated for the widget based on its content.
 Multiple widgets of the same type may not share the same key.